MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 4.2 Verification Functional Requirements

 In this section of the document we will provide high level details on how we will verify that the functional feature requirements are being met.
 The specific Test Cases will be descripted in the SDD portion of the document.
 This section is not intended to contain the test case specifics.

-### 4.2.x Feature Name Goes Here

-Example Description: When filling out the the verification section of the document you will only need to describe the high level for what will be done to verify that the feature requirements are being met.
-No more than high level 3 sentances.

-### 4.2.x.y Use Case Name Goes Here

-Example Description: When describing how to test the Use Case attempt to keep it to a single sentance.
-The setup for the description should be found in the high level feature.

 ### 4.2.1 Calendar Application is Mobile